On this page

 Step-by-Step Guide

-1. Start with the Entry Readiness Wizard to identify the conservative planning path.
+- Start with the Entry Readiness Wizard to identify the conservative planning path and see whether any visa-free shortcut may apply to your passport and route.

-2. If the result is tourist visa likely or cannot determine, do not treat the tool as permission to travel without a visa.
+- If the result is tourist visa likely or cannot determine, do not treat the tool as permission to travel without a visa.
+A cannot determine result means you should verify manually before booking.

 Troubleshooting

-• If your airline is unsure, ask them to check the exact route, onward ticket conditions, and document type.
+- If your airline is unsure about your documents at check-in, ask them to check the exact route, onward ticket conditions, passport type, and visa.
+Airline staff follow their own boarding rules and can refuse boarding even with a valid visa.

-• If your city combination or ticketing is complex, treat the result as cannot determine and verify manually.
+- If your city combination or ticketing is complex, treat the Entry Readiness Wizard result as cannot determine and verify manually before booking.

-• If the visa center material list differs from a general guide, follow the visa center or embassy requirements for your application location.
+- If the visa center material list differs from a general guide, follow the visa center or embassy requirements for your application location.
+Local requirements override general summaries.

 Common Mistakes

-• Treating work, study, journalism, or paid activity as ordinary tourism
+- Treating work, study, journalism, or paid activity as ordinary tourism and applying for the wrong visa type

 Save or recover with these